dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ![](../../images/extras/big-sur/readme/acpi-path.png)

 If no property is found, you'll need to create an SSDT that provides the full pathing as you likely have a PCI Bridge that is not documented in your ACPI tables.
 An example of this can be found here: [SSDT-BRG0](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-BRG0.dsl)

+* **Note**: This issue may also pop up in older versions of macOS, however Big Sur is most likely to have issues.

 ### Some kexts may not be compatible with Big Sur yet